ryanczm/Analytic-Musings/_posts/2022-09-24-thinking-about-thinking.md

 # Semideterministic Framework

 <p>For semi-deterministic fields, the thing is <i>information</i>.
 The connection <i>computation</i>.
 To <i>link</i> computations, we take information, send it to a computation, get new information, then send it through another computation, so on and so forth.</p>
+<p>Information/data is the node.
+It has a type: which defines the allowable operations/computations that it can undergo or link with.
+Hence, when doing anything computing related, it is very important to keep track of the data you work with and their types.</p>
-<p>The difference is, these things/connections (information/connection) can be broken down recursively into more things in a top-down manner.
-Unlike in deterministic fields, where things are atomic.</p>
+<p>Computations and data can be broken down recursively into more computations in a top-down manner.
+This style of thinking seems very important. </p>

 <blockquote>
 Input → system (computation) → output.
 This is my core paradigm for understanding anything.